nthorn1/FastFoodRandomizerApp/README.md

 2.)
 Extract the the project to a folder on your hard drive

 3.)
-Run FastFoodRandomizerApp.sln
+Copy the Fat Food Randomizer DB.bak file and paste it into C:\Program Files\Microsoft Sql Server\MSSQL14.YOURSQLSERVER\MSSQL\Backup

 4.)
-Open Sql Server Management studio and register a server with the name sqlexpress and create a database inside of sqlexpress named Fast Food Randomizer DB
+Open Sql Server Management studio and navigate to the servers that you wish to put the database on.
+Right click on the databases tab and then select Restore Database.
+Under source choose Device and then pick the file Fast Food Randomizer DB.bak

 5.)
-Import the database file that was downloaded to the Fast Food Randomizer DB that was just created
+Run FastFoodRandomizerApp.sln

 6.)
-Run setup.exe in the Project Test Folder
+Adjust the connection strings under Mainpage.cs and AddLocationPage.cs to match your server.

 7.)
-Run FastFoodRandomizerApp.Application
+Start the project in visual studio.

 ### Open Source and Example Code